 Most of my conversations this week have focused on the gut health.
-In all of my class, in call of my clients gut health is a focus.
+In all of my classes, in all of my clients, gut health is a focus.
 Even with random strangers, I engage in a bit of what I like to call, gut chat when I can.
-Possibly this is no coincidence that I talk about the gut in both my professional and personal life, I am probably considered to be some sort of gut health evangelist by most (I won’t lie, I am not sad about this).

 A blog about using deliciously seasonal and nutritious watercress.

 How to troubleshoot your fermented foods in hot weather.